mrtrumbe/recipo/Meat/Braised_Brisket.md

 is the brisket most often available at the supermarket, but make sure you don't buy a whole packer brisket or just the tip portion of the brisket.

-You'll also need a cooking vessel that can go over direct heat (to sear the brisket), then hold the entire brisket and go into the oven (covered, for braising).
-If you have a roasting pan that can go over direct heat, that will likely work.
-Just use tin foil over the top of the roasting pan to improvise a braising pan.
-You can even use two different pans, if necessary: just sear the brisket in one pan, then transfer everything to a braising pan when it comes time to move to the oven.
+You'll also need a sheet pan (with rims) and a cooking vessel big enough to hold the brisket that can be used for braising.
+You can buy large braising pans with a lid to seal in the liquids, but a roasting pan can also work.
+You'll just need to cover the pan with foil and try to make a tight seal around the edge.

 ## Ingredients